Patrick Schuster: Oakland Athletics

 A free agent after the 2015 season, Schuster signed a minor league contract with the Oakland Athletics in November 2015.
 They invited him to spring training, and assigned him to the Nashville Sounds of the PCL to start the 2016 season.
 Schuster had a 1.30 ERA with 37 strikeouts in 28 games for Nashville, and the Athletics promoted him to the major leagues on July 4.
 The Athletics optioned Schuster back to Nashville on July 21, and recalled him on August 6.
 On August 10, the Athletics designated Schuster for assignment.

 Philadelphia Phillies

-The Philadelphia Phillies claimed Schuster off of waivers and optioned him to the Lehigh Valley IronPigs of the Class AAA International League.
+On August 12, 2016, the Philadelphia Phillies claimed Schuster off of waivers and optioned him to the Lehigh Valley IronPigs of the Triple–A International League.
+In 6 appearances for Philadelphia, he struggled to a 45.00 ERA with 2 strikeouts across 2 innings pitched.
+On October 7, Schuster was removed from the 40-man roster and sent outright to Triple-A Lehigh Valley.
+He elected free agency on October 10.

 Los Angeles Dodgers

 On November 7, 2016, Schuster signed a minor league deal with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers to begin the 2017 season.
 He appeared in 17 games for Oklahoma City, with a 6.16 ERA and was released on June 15.